 In the financial services industry, the gap between the customer experience leaders and the customer experience laggards is particularly wide, with smaller, digitally based fintech companies eating into business traditionally the exclusive preserve of the banks and insurance companies.

-According to Evergage, customers are experiencing personalization from companies in other industries and are beginning to demand those same types of experiences from financial institutions.
+Customers are experiencing personalization from companies in other industries and are beginning to demand those same types of experiences from financial institutions.

 Two in five millennials feel that the offers they receive from their banks are not personalized, and 40% of consumers say that personalized service would change their loyalty to their bank.
-While aware of the threat to their existing businesses, Evergage found that 79% of financial institutions consider it “very” or ”extremely” important to deliver guidance to clients in real time, 40% of them consider themselves “static” because they offer no personalizations.
+While aware of the threat to their existing businesses, Evergage found that 79% of financial institutions consider it “very” or ”extremely” important to deliver guidance to clients in real-time, 40% of them consider themselves “static” because they offer no personalizations.

 With this in mind, the financial services sector is most likely to be subject to ongoing disruption, as smaller, more agile contenders make getting to know their customers’ needs and aspirations.
-These will include events they need to save for, assets they wish to acquire and plans they want to make for retirement.
+These will include events they need to save for, assets they wish to acquire, and plans they want to make for retirement.

 One significant reason is that a sophisticated real-time, personalized customer experience is only possible if the business's products and services are based on a technological infrastructure that is flexible, agile and highly responsive to changes in customer needs and demands.
-The system also needs to be able to incorporate and harness the ever-evolving capabilities offered by emerging technologies, such as Artificial Intelligence, machine learning, and predictive data analytics.
+The system also needs to be able to incorporate and harness the ever-evolving capabilities offered by emerging technologies, such as artificial intelligence, machine learning, and predictive data analytics.

-From Monolithic to Microservices.
+From Monolithic to Microservices Architecture

 Over the last decade, it has become increasingly apparent that traditional monolithic technology systems are not built to offer a competitive level of customer personalization.
 These legacy platforms are cumbersome, expensive, and risky to keep up to date.
-Built on a one code basis, a monolithic system is developed as a single unit, and over time customized technology is added and integrated into the system to meet the changing needs of the company as and when they arise.
+Built on a one-code basis, a monolithic system is developed as a single unit, and over time customized technology is added and integrated into the system to meet the changing needs of the company as and when they arise.

+Many traditional large financial services companies operate on monolithic systems, which means they cannot respond quickly to customer behavior, preferences, and choices.
 A good example of this is that banks still show customers the products and services they already have on their website.
-In contrast, companies that make use of technology designed to personalize customer experience serve up websites that are specifically tailored to offer personalized guidance in real time, taking into account the customer’s previous activity with the company.
+In contrast, companies that make use of technology designed to personalize customer experience serve up websites that are specifically tailored to offer personalized guidance in real-time, taking into account the customer’s previous activity with the company.

 Companies that making the most progress and having the most success at achieving customer personalization are those that operate on a system of microservices.

 Microservices break down large tasks into simple, independent processes that communicate with each other via APIs.
 Developers adopt microservices architectures to help solve common, complex issues like speed and scalability, while also supporting continuous testing and continuous delivery.

-In essence, microservices give a company the ability to be nimble and responsive to customers and allow them to be faster to market with services the company has identified will enhance a customer’s experience or meet a specific need.
+In essence, microservices give a company the ability to be nimble and responsive to customers and allow them to be faster to market with services the company has identified that will enhance a customer’s experience or meet a specific need.
 In so doing, companies provide a seamless experience across multiple channels, such as mobile applications, point-of-sale systems, social media, Internet of Things devices, virtual reality, digital assistants, or chatbots.

 Given the immense potential offered by microservices to achieve personalization and considerably enhance customer experiences, many companies are leaving their monolithic systems behind in favor of microservice-based systems.
 This trend was captured in the Chef Survey 2017, which found that 67% of respondents had re-architected monolithic applications into microservices or planned to do so.